Generalizing Information to the Evolution of Rational Belief: Information and evolution of belief

 \end{Definition}

-Symmetry is obvious from inspection and the other properties follow by construction as a seminorm.
-With regard to positivity, we observe that if $\pQzero(\vZ)$ and $\pQone(\vZ)$ are measurably distinct over the support of $\pR(\vZ)$ then the measured distance must be greater than zero.
-We may regard states of belief $\pQzero(\vZ)$ and $\pQone(\vZ)$ as weakly equivalent \textit{in the view of} $\pR(\vZ)$ if their difference is immeasurable over the support of $\pR(\vZ)$.
-That is, if $\pQzero(\vZ)$ and $\pQone(\vZ)$ only differ over subsets of outcomes that are deemed by $\pR(\vZ)$ to be beyond plausible consideration, then in the view of $\pR(\vZ)$ they are equivalent.
-As such, these pseudometrics could be regarded as subjective metrics in the view of $\pR(\vZ)$.

-The \textit{homogeneity} property of seminorms implies that these constructions retain the units of measure of information density; if information density is measured in bits, these distances have units of bits as well.
 Note that taking $p=1$ results in a pseudometric that is also a pure expectation.
+The \textit{homogeneity} property of seminorms, $\| \alpha x\| = |\alpha| \|x\|$ for $\alpha \in \reals$, implies that these constructions retain the units of measure of information density; if information density is measured in bits, these distances have units of bits as well.
+Symmetry is obvious from inspection and the other properties follow by construction as seminorms.
+Specifically, positivity follows from the fact that $|\cdot|^p$ is a convex function for $p\geq 1$.
+The lower bound immediately follows from Jensen's inequality